vedph/pythia/docs/analysis.md

   - [TextPicker (required)](#textpicker-required)
   - [TextRenderer (optional)](#textrenderer-optional)

 The analysis process starts from document sources to extract documents, tokens and structures from them.
+As indexing here means getting metadata from the texts and any other sources, the main focus here is on flexibility, attained via modularity.

-This process is structured into a composable pipeline, whose details are defined by a profile.
+The process is thus structured into a composable pipeline, whose details are defined by a profile.
 A _profile_ is a JSON document, and gets stored in the index itself.
 Documents can use any profile: in fact, each document has its own reference to the profile used to analyze it.

 ![components](img/components.png)